FIWARE/tutorials.Big-Data-Spark/README.md

 ![](https://fiware.github.io/tutorials.Big-Data-Spark/img/farm-devices.png)

+> [!NOTE]
-> :information_source: **Note:** By default, we are using the port 3000 to access the dummy IoT Sensor, this information
+>  By default, we are using the port 3000 to access the dummy IoT Sensor, this information
 > is detailed in the `.env` configuration file.
 You can change this port if you already have a service running on that
 > port.